BucknerHeavyLiftCranes/ConRoom/README.md

 # Buckner Conference Room Reservation System

 ## Code Repository
-This project is hosted on GitHub: [https://github.com/BucknerHeavyLiftCranes/ConRoom]
+This project is hosted on [GitHub](https://github.com/BucknerHeavyLiftCranes/ConRoom)

 Clone the repository via HTTPS or SSH
 For HTTPS: